-Medical diagnostic imaging is an essential process to the treatment of any bodily ailment.
+Medical Diagnostics imaging is an essential process to the treatment of any bodily ailment.
 In order to pinpoint the area that is causing pain, then these scans must be precisely used and targeted at specific areas.

 What is a CT Scan?

-A CT (computed tomography) Scan is a diagnostic test used to create detailed images of internal organs, bones and blood vessels.
+A CT (computed tomography) Scan is a Diagnostics test used to create detailed images of internal organs, bones and blood vessels.
 Through the use of X-rays at varying degrees around the body, they are able to generate cross-sectional images which can then be interpreted by a radiologist.

 CT Scans are one of the best methods for discerning as to whether a patient has cancer or not.
 Using a contrast material, cancer will be detected by finding out whether or not a tumor is currently active.
 The procedure is quick and painless.